 Pygmy Seahorse Research

 In 2011, marine biologist and accomplished underwater photographer, Richard Smith completed his PhD on the biology and conservation of pygmy seahorses, a little known group of miniature seahorses resident in the waters of Wakatobi.
 A great deal of Dr. Smith’s research, which focuses on the gorgonian-associated species, Denise’s (Hippocampus denise) and Bargibant’s pygmy seahorses (H. bargibanti), was carried out at Wakatobi Dive Resort.
-At one point he found the Wakatobi house reef had the largest local population of pygmies and Kollo Soha, a site located north of the resort off Tomia Island, had the greatest proportion of gorgonians with pygmies living on them.
+At one point he found the Wakatobi House Reef had the largest local population of pygmies, and Kollo Soha, a site located north of the resort off Tomia Island, had the greatest proportion of gorgonians with pygmies living on them.

-The following trip report was compiled by Dr. Smith during a visit at the resort; as it is still relevant we find it of particular interest and an excellent recap of how, why, where and when four species of pygmy seahorse were identified and documented in the waters of Wakatobi.
+The following trip report was compiled by Dr. Richard Smith during a visit at the resort; as it is still relevant we find it of particular interest and an excellent recap of how, why, where and when four species of pygmy seahorse were identified and documented in the waters of Wakatobi.

-Amazing details about pygmy seahorses
+Research report: amazing details about Pygmy seahorses

 This has been another productive trip, although I have had a slight set back to my behavioural observations.
 A couple of days of unseasonable and unusual conditions, quite localised around the vicinity of my gorgonian, led to some damage of the gorgonian and the loss of the two females of my study group.
 A single male remains on the gorgonian and is pregnant so I hope to observe the birth at the beginning of next trip.
 In addition I have been continuing population surveys at Teluk Waitii and Galaxy dive sites.
 I have found several pairs of Denise’s pygmy seahorses (Hippocampus denise) so far and will continue with these surveys over the coming weeks.
 I also plan to survey Cornucopia and possibly another site in the future to expand the area of my study.